OpenStudioLabs/openstudiolabs/README.md

 bodyClass:  page-about
 ---

-Open Studio Labs is a Research & Development company contributing to Commercial Enterprise Open Source projects like Kubernetes and NodeJS.
-Cultivate reliable-trained Open Source Software engineers.
+Open Source Research & Development-as-a-Service

 # Summary

-Open Studio Lab (OSSLab) is a Commercial Research & Development Lab.
-Delivering highly trained Open Source Software (OSS) Engineers ready to contribute to Commercial OSS enterprises such as Automattic, Black Duck, and Red Hat.
-The four-(4) year residency program focuses on the following Open Source domains.
+We're an Open Source Research & Development-as-a-Service company.
+Helping Maintainers by creating new open-source features, fixing bugs to decrease technical debt and addressing cybersecurity issues.

+If you're a maintainer, please get in touch.

+Our Diverse Engineering Residency team focuses on the following Open Source domains.

 | Culture           | Resource                |
 | ----------------- | ----------------------- |